-What if we’re not who we think we are, or who others tell us we are?
-What if we’re not Either Or but More?
-AND?
-Should “and” rob us of our unique attributes, our specialness?
+If we’re more than Either / Or might that rob us of our unique attributes, our specialness?
 No more than roses and tulips.
-Yet for some reason Human Nature’s ego has yet to understand how to gently bow to its intrinsic life partner, Nature, and grok that we’re all one species (like “Flower”) within which are wonderful varieties (lilies, cacti, etc) … each thriving in a different climate which allows them to flourish in their specific loveliness.
-Some need arid conditions, as water will kill them.
+Yet for some reason Human Nature’s ego has yet to understand how to gently bow to its intrinsic life partner, Nature, and grok that we’re all one species (like Flower) within which are wonderful varieties (like Lily, Cactus, etc.).
+Each thrives in a different climate which allows it to flourish in its specific loveliness.
+Some varieties need arid conditions, as water will kill them.
 Some need shade, as sunlight will wilt them.
 Some need the cool and some need the heat.

 Our Global Identity Crisis is at a slippery slope.
 Tech Connect has also spawned Disconnect – and in this “prearranged marriage” of Life On Earth there surfaces understandably long-held cultural resentments that have further escalated, exacerbated by social media which casts it all in full view of the troubled side of our “Global Selfie”.

 A key element to the National, Cultural, and Global Identity Crisis is sensitivity.
 Sensitivity to History.
 Sensitivity to Community.
 Sensitivity to Individuality.
 Sensitivity to Diversity.
-Sensitivity to the complex human that lives within our Humanity … And becoming aware that our sensitivity to our collective naivety about the world around us – and within us – is a learning curve being foisted upon everyone worldwide, consciously or otherwise.
+Sensitivity to the complex human that lives within our Humanity … and becoming aware that our sensitivity to our collective naivety about the world around us – and within us – is a learning curve being foisted upon everyone worldwide, consciously or otherwise.

 If cultures and individuals within those cultures were truly appreciated and even honoured – both within their cultures and also on the global stage … if governments led their nations with power fuelled by grace and a loving hand like the benevolent parent figures most of us have never had … perhaps that would ease the tensions.
-Perhaps we’d be less sensitive to nuance as offensive and more adaptable to one another because we know we’re inherently loved and valued.
+Perhaps we’d be less sensitive to nuance as something offensive and we’d become more adaptable to one another because we know we’re inherently loved and valued.

-Self Worth multiplied by 7.2 billion.
+Self Worth multiplied by 7.8 billion.
 This is the caring theme woven within a future televisionary event hoping to inspire appreciation of who we are individually, and collectively, simultaneously.